SpectoLabs/hoverfly/docs/pages/keyconcepts/templating/templating.rst

 While the service is running you can add new rows of data into the data source.
 This is not peristent, it is only manipulated in memory and so it only lasts for as long as the service is running and between calls.
 The rows are not actually written to the file.

+You use the ``csvAddRow`` function to add a row to the data source.
 This is currently the only way to add rows to the datasource.
 There is no support for SQL INSERT statements.

 .. code:: handlebars